MikaelPhilip/M1-MIAGE-PDL/README.md

 JS:

 - ANGULAR JS: open-source JavaScript Framework, which modifies and creates a page html dynamically monitors and detects changes on a JavaScript object.
-- JSON (Javascript Object Notation) : is a lightweight data-interchange format (syntax for storing and exchanging data)
+- JSON (Javascript Object Notation) : is a lightweight data-interchange format (syntax for storing and exchanging data).
 - Bootstrap: collection of tools useful for the design of sites and Web applications.
 - D3:library for displaying a graph.